Waterlooville: Governance

-The area is unparished, therefore Waterlooville does not have a parish council or town council.
+The area is mainly unparished, therefore Waterlooville does not have its own parish council or town council.
+However, part of Waterlooville is in the district of Winchester City Council, which is parished, and therefore includes the Parish of Newlands.
 The first tier of local government is the Borough of Havant, with councillors elected for its Waterloo, Hart Plain, Cowplain, and Stakes wards.
 The upper tier is Hampshire County Council; the town centre is combined with Stakes North as the single-councillor division of Waterlooville and Stakes North, while another division covers Cowplain and Hart Plain.

-For representation to the House of Commons, Waterlooville falls within the Meon Valley constituency, and the Havant constituency is nearby to the south and east.
+For representation to the House of Commons, Waterlooville falls within the Fareham and Waterlooville constituency.